 paper.
 Is there not a need to manually fur this material away from the

 fur metal lath is buy self furring lath.
 Here is self-furring

 The lath has dimples, or crimps, 1/4" deep, about 3" on center, to hold the metal lath away from the wall.This allows mortar to get behind the lath for good support and reinforcement.

 I have made my own self furring lath before by beating

 a bundle of flat lath with a hammer.It is far better to buy

 Failure to use self furring lath,or to fur flat lath, will lead

 self furring crimps.

-Note how rows crimps are colored with red (or yellow) paint.
+Note how rows of crimps are colored with red (or yellow) paint.

 This makes the crimps easy to find for a good nailing pattern.